robertoporfiro/robertoporfiro/README.md

 I'm a Solution Architect (2021).
 Currently working as a Senior Devops Engineer at LCG ![alt text](logolcg-v2.png) residing in Lisbon - PT.

-I'm a Frequent speaker 🗣 and a public learner 📝.

 ### Open source contributor

 - [Vault](https://github.com/hashicorp/vault)